Taxpayer Decisions

 The engine applies a default for these questions but flags an advisory.
 The law is evolving — you may want to review and override.

 No state has directly addressed the sales tax classification of AI agent output.
 Five plausible classifications exist: SaaS/digital service, data processing, information service, professional service, or digital good.
 Classification determines taxability — most consequentially in CT (data processing 1% vs. information service 6.35%).
-In NJ, SaaS, data processing, and information services are all taxable at 6.625%, but professional services are exempt.
+In NJ, data_processing and information_service are taxable at 6.625%, but SaaS is NOT taxable (per TB-72) and professional services are exempt.

 AgentTax classifies AI agent work by economic category based on work_type.
 This is our interpretation — states may classify differently based on the True Object Test.
 No state has issued direct guidance on AI agent output classification.